reflectoring/reflectoring.github.io/content/blog/2022/2022-08-03-feature-flags-in-nodejs-backend-server-with-launchdarkly.md

 Whenever we think of deploying a new version of an existing service or application, we fear a lot whether the new features would work or whether it would be liked by the users or not.
 Thus, here comes the concept of *“Feature Flag”* which helps us in achieving all of that with something just like a toggle button or a switch.

-A *feature flag* is a process used predominantly in case of software development to manage a particular functionality by enabling or disabling it remotely.
+A *feature flag* is a process used predominantly in the case of software development to manage a particular functionality by enabling or disabling it remotely.
 New features can be deployed without making them visible to users.
-Thus, feature flags help us to decouple deployment from release which in turn lets us to manage the full lifecycle of a feature.
+Thus, feature flags help us to decouple deployment from release which in turn lets us manage the full lifecycle of a feature.

 The whole purpose is to control the usage and access of a particular feature.
-It also eliminates the urge to maintain multiple branches in our code and rather allowing us to commit everything in the primary branch and enable it only when the feature is ready.
+It also eliminates the urge to maintain multiple branches in our code and rather allows us to commit everything in the primary branch and enable it only when the feature is ready.

 {{% github "https://github.com/thombergs/code-examples/tree/master/nodejs/nodejs-backend-feature-flag-launchdarkly" %}}